amelhassan-msft/TokenStoreExtension/samples/using-binding-reference.md

 # Using the TokenStoreBinding in your Azure Functions Created from Scratch

 ## JavaScript Azure Function Instructions
-Complete the steps under "PreReqs" [on this page](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli)
+Complete the steps under "PreReqs" [on this page](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli).
-Using the powershell command line, do the following to create a local Azure Function JS Project:
+Then, using the powershell command line, follow these steps to create a local Azure Function js project:
 - Enter the "func init" command
 - Choose node js runtime
 - Create a function template of your choice